cellml/libcellml/docs/theory/theory_ode_solutions.rst

 If the :code:`GeneratorProfile` was set to Python then the output file would contain:

 .. code-block:: python

+  # Inside the code created by a call to the generator->implementationCode() with the Python generator profile

   def initialize_states_and_constants(states, variables):
       states[0] = 2.0      # This represents the sharks: "states" are those variables which are being integrated or solved for